lightpoichich/baserow/docs/guides/demo-environment.md

 ...
 Starting baserow_db_1   ... done
 Starting baserow_mjml_1 ... done
-Recreating backend      ... done
+Starting backend        ... done
-Recreating web-frontend ... done
+Starting web-frontend   ... done
 ```

 Once everything has finished and you can visit http://localhost:3000 in your browser
 and you should be redirected to the login screen.
-Via here can create a new account and
+Via here you can create a new account
-start using the software.
+and start using the software.

 > I strongly discourage running these images in production.
-This is just for demo
+These are just for demo
 > purposes only.